 - a curriculum vitae

 - a research proposal (maximum 3 pages, double-spaced) specifying what the applicant wishes to accomplish during the fellowship period.
-(If applicable, the proposal should detail how the project would benefit from the resources of the Morgan and the Menil.)
+The proposal should detail how the project would benefit from the resources of the Morgan and the Menil.

 - a writing sample, in English

-- two letters from academic or professional references in support of the proposed project
+- two letters from academic or professional references in support of the proposed project.
+For mid-career scholars, only one letter is required

 Incomplete or late applications will not be considered.

-Successful applicants will be notified in March 2020.
+Successful applicants will be notified by March 2022.